bump-sh/docs/src/_product-updates/2025-05-20-api-explorer-better-response-experience.md

 Following feedback, we have improved the experience of the Explorer API response module.

 ### Increased readability
-The response module can now be expanded, making long responses easier to discover.
+The response module can now be expanded, making it easier to read long responses.

 ![api-explorer-enhancements-response-expandable.png](/images/changelog/api-explorer-enhancements-response-expandable.png)